tomcatling/e-c-notebooks/README.md

 Note that if you are working on a Mac you will need to follow [these](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-unixes.html#setting-up-https-unixes-credential-helper) additional steps to stop your Keychain from storing the temporary password which the codecommit credential-helper provides to Git.

+## Ephemeral Stack Parameters

+Now you can set up the parameters in `CFN_stacks/stack-config.json`.
+Here you must specify:

+* KeyName : the name of the EC2 keypair you will use to SSH into the instances
+* InstanceType : the type of instance you want to use, e.g. t2.large
+* SSHLocation : **your** ip address in CIDR notation, which is the only one which will be allowed through the EC2 security group, e.g. 192.208.238.80/32
+* Timeout : a timeout in minutes for the ephemeral stack

 Now build the image we'll be using:

 ```bash